Infrared multiphoton dissociation: How it works

 An infrared laser is directed through a window into the vacuum of the mass spectrometer where the ions are.
 The mechanism of fragmentation involves the absorption by a given ion of multiple infrared photons.
 The parent ion becomes excited into more energetic vibrational states until a bond(s) is broken resulting in gas phase fragments of the parent ion.
 In the case of powerful laser pulses, the dissociation proceeds via inner-valence ionization of electrons.

 IRMPD is most often used in Fourier transform ion cyclotron resonance mass spectrometry.

 Infrared photodissociation spectroscopy

 By applying intense tunable IR lasers, like IR-OPOs or IR free electron lasers, the wavelength dependence of the IRMPD yield can be studied.
 This infrared photodissociation spectroscopy allows for the measurement of vibrational spectra of (unstable) species that can only be prepared in the gas phase.
 Such species include molecular ions but also neutral species like metal clusters that can be gently ionized after interaction with the IR light for their mass spectrometric detection.

-Analytical applications of IRMPD
+Analytical applications

 The combination of mass spectrometry and IRMPD with tunable lasers (IR ion spectroscopy) is increasingly recognized as a powerful tool for small-molecule identification.
 Examples are metabomics, where biomarkers are identified in body fluids (urine, blood, cerebrospinal) and forensic sciences, where isomeric designer drugs were identified in seized samples.